Isaias-tech/ai-vehicle-rental-backend/README.md

 ### Backend
 - **Python 3.12**: The programming language used for the backend.
-- **Poetry 1.8.3**: A python package manager for libraries.
+- **Poetry 1.8.3**: A dependency manager used to handle Python package installations and environments.
+- **Brain tree 4.30.0**: A library for integrating Braintree payment gateway into the project, allowing support for PayPal and credit card transactions.
 - **Django 5.1.1**: A high-level Python web framework used for building the web application and API.
 - **Django REST Framework (DRF) 3.15.2**: A powerful toolkit for building Web APIs in Django.
 - **Django REST Framework SimpleJWT 5.3.1**: Used for handling JWT-based authentication in the API.
 - **Gunicorn 23.0.0**: A Python WSGI HTTP server for running the Django application in production.
-- **Whitenoise 6.7.0**: Simplifies serving static files in production environments.
+- **Whitenoise 6.7.0**: A tool for managing and serving static files in a production environment.
-- **CORS Headers 4.4.0**: Adds Cross-Origin Resource Sharing (CORS) support to Django for allowing cross-origin requests.
+- **CORS Headers 4.4.0**: A Django extension for enabling Cross-Origin Resource Sharing (CORS), allowing the API to be accessed from other domains.
-- **Python-dotenv 1.0.1**: Used for managing environment variables.
+- **Python-dotenv 1.0.1**:  A library for loading environment variables from a .env file.
-- **dj-database-url 2.2.0**: Simplifies the configuration of database URLs.
+- **dj-database-url 2.2.0**: A helper library that simplifies setting up the database connection using a URL.

 ### Development
 - **Black 24.8.0**: A code formatter for enforcing consistent style across the Python codebase.